 Old fashioned oats – I wanted a heavy oat that could be used to cook with, as well as make oatmeal or oatmeal cookies.

-Quick oats – this was my wifes idea.
+Quick oats – This was my wifes idea.
 She wanted something that we could pour hot water over and it be ready to eat.
 My incoming shipment of #10 cans is breakfast stuff, such as freeze dried scrambled eggs with bacon, freeze dried scrambled eggs with ham, granola, powered milk, powered orange drink and freeze dried strawberry slices.
 Quick oats would make a nice side dish to some scrambled eggs with bacon chunks.

-Elbows – pasta is a flexible food item.
+Elbows – Pasta is a flexible food item.
 It can be boiled, then hot sauce poured over the top, or add some cheese, or mix it with other food products.

-Mashed potatoes – are being stocked as a side dish.
+Mashed potatoes – Are being stocked as a side dish.
 Some of my #10 cans include stuff like chili mac and cheese, and beef stew.
 The mashed potatoes are filler material to go along with the 310 cans.

-Warning about storing mashed potatoes in mylar bags: Some over-the-counter mashed potatoes contain animal fats, such as milk byproducts or butter.
+Some over-the-counter mashed potatoes contain animal fats, such as milk byproducts or butter.
 These animal byproducts can spoil over time and go rancid.
 When buying mashed potatoes to store in mylar bags, read the list of ingredients and pick the ones with no animal byproducts.

 Rice – is a good food product to store in mylar bags.
 And like the mashed potatoes and elbows the rice is going to be used as a side dish for the #10 can main entrees.